jenniferolenchak/HollanderGroup/artifacts/architecture.md

 # Security

-User passwords will be hashed using the PBKDF2 hashing algorithm
+When users create an account, they will be asked for to enter a username and passowrd.
+User passwords will be hashed by undergoing mutliple iterations of a hashing algorithm.
+This ensures password security.

 # Performance